Mary Kay Letourneau: Crime, arrest, and sentencing

 In September 1991, Letourneau first met Vili Fualaau (/'vɪli fʊ'laʊ/; born June 26, 1983), a child of Samoan descent, when he was her second-grade student at Shorewood Elementary School.
-She was reported to be a highly praised teacher by the students' parents.
+She was reported to be highly praised as a teacher by the students' parents.
 Letourneau described her view of Fualaau at that time as "the kind of feeling you have with a brother or sister".
 In subsequent years, while not being his teacher, she reportedly continued to cultivate Fualaau's artistic abilities.
 In the fall of 1995, Letourneau was once again Fualaau's teacher, this time for sixth grade.
 In January 1996, Letourneau, aged 34, suffered a miscarriage in her marriage.
 During the summer, Fualaau spent time in Letourneau's house to do schoolwork.
-People magazine reported Fualaau, aged 12, bet with a friend he would have sex with Letourneau and that she began fantasizing about him.
+People magazine reported Fualaau, aged 12, bet a friend he would have sex with Letourneau, and that she began fantasizing about him.

 On June 18, 1996, police found Letourneau with Fualaau in a car parked at a marina.
 She was seen jumping into the front seat while Fualaau pretended to sleep in the back.
 She and Fualaau provided false names when asked for identification, and Fualaau lied about his age, saying that he was 18.
 Fualaau said that no touching had taken place.
 Letourneau said she and her husband had gotten into an argument, and Fualaau, who she said was a family friend who had been staying with them that night, witnessed the argument and ran away, upset.
 She said she left to find him.
-Fualaau failed to furnish a driver's license or any government-issued ID card, but the patrolman deduced he was not an adult as claimed.
+Fualaau failed to furnish a driver's license or any government-issued ID card, but the patrolman deduced he was not an adult as she had claimed.
 Letourneau and Fualaau were taken to the police station, where Fualaau's mother was called.
 Mrs. Fualaau said that Mrs. Letourneau was a well-known teacher of Vili's and had no issue with the two of them being in public.
 As such, the police dropped the matter.
 She later said that if the police had alerted her to the fact that Letourneau had lied about Fualaau's age and what had occurred in the car, she would not have allowed her son to go back to Letourneau.